ninjada/aws-whitelist/README.md

 # aws-whitelist
-Two part script to obtain latest AWS IP-Ranges which is in .json form:
+Script to obtain latest AWS IP-Ranges which is in .json form and sort into IPtables commands to whitelist AWS ranges:

 https://aws.amazon.com/blogs/aws/aws-ip-ranges-json/
 https://ip-ranges.amazonaws.com/ip-ranges.json

-aws-ip-range.py obtains ip-ranges.json, outputs all included ranges in IP/CIDR format as part of iptables command to whitelist the range.
+The aws-ip-range.py script obtains the latest amazon ip-ranges.json, loops through all included ranges and outputs the IP/CIDR in format of iptables command to whitelist the range.
+In my case, to whitelist a specific port to receive AWS SNS notifications on a specific server.

-NOTE: have added if statement to filter only specific ranges, eg. ap-southeast-2.
+NOTE: I require an if statement to filter only specific ranges, eg. ap-southeast-2.
 Remove or alter for your needs.

-iptables-whitelist.sh runs the python script, flushes iptables and then runs the list of iptables commands to whitelist.
+The iptables-whitelist.sh script runs the python script, flushes iptables and then runs the list of iptables commands to whitelist.
+I run this daily for my needs.

 TO DO: it would be neat to have python check the ip-ranges.json date and only pull down if it is newer.
 Also would be nice to have entire thing done in one script.